udaykumar-dhokia/tiffin-management-system/README.md

 ## Features

 - **Customer Management**: Add, edit, and manage customer profiles, preferences, and order details with ease.
-- **Order Tracking**: Keep track of daily and monthly orders for each customer.
 - **Automated Billing**: Generate monthly bills based on customer orders and send reminders for payments.
-- **Notifications**: Send notifications to customers for updates like menu, order status, and billing.
 - **Analytics & Reports**: Visualize your data with charts to analyze sales trends, customer satisfaction, and performance.
 - **User Authentication**: Secure login and registration for both providers and customers.
-- **Responsive Design**: Optimized for web, mobile, and tablet, ensuring smooth user experience on any device.

 ## Tech Stack